NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/intrusion recovery/Intrusion recovery for database-backed web applications.md

 WARP was tested on MediaWiki, a wiki application that was attacked in 6 different ways.
 The system was able to recover MediaWiki.

-## Results

-Describe the results in simple terms

 ## Limits

 - WARP does not automatically fix an application after an attack.
-An admin has to launch WARP in order to execute the roll back
+An admin has to launch WARP, track down the initial attack action, in order to execute the roll back
 - If the application is non-deterministic, there may be many possible repaired states, and WARP only guarantees to provide one of them, which may not necessarily be the one closest to the pre-repair state
 - *conflicts* (a user edits a page created by the attacker and the page no longer exist after the repair) need to be manually fixed by the admin
 - WARP cannot undo disclosure of private data, but can still help track down affected users